47 comments

 Come on, I’m all for deals but you need to calculate your time and effort spent in this also.

-3. Larry Gauthier
+4. Larry Gauthier says:

 Safeway is a great place to shop.
 Great customer service and the air miles program is by far the best deal you can get.